attatae/b2hkv89/README.md

 License
 -------
-This repository is released under the proprietary license, all rights reserved.
-Copyright 2014©.
+This repository is released under a proprietary license, all rights reserved.
+Copyright 2014 © Eigensoft.